chr-1x/FSM-Visualizer/README.md

  -  `NodeRadius` -- The size of the nodes in the simulation.
 Given in units, which at the default zoom level are equvalent to 40 pixels.

+## Building/Debugging

+### Windows

+Use the `build.bat` script to build on windows.
+It optionally accepts an argument whose value should be either "win32" or "win64" to build for 32-bit or 64-bit respectively.

+In order for this batch file to operate correctly, you will need to have run vcvarsall.bat on the shell beforehand.
+This is usually found in a directory along the lines of `C:\Programs32\Microsoft Visual Studio 14.0\VC\`.

+To debug, you can either run visual studio on the produced executable directly or rely on `debug.bat` to do so for you. `debug.bat` assumes the `%VC%` environment variable contains the path used above.
+If you wish to break on specific source files, you can simply drag them into Visual Studio from explorer and place your breakpoints.

+### Linux

+A makefile is provided which should work out of the box on most machines.
+Use `make` in the main project directory to build.

+To debug, I hope you have a good C++ debugger on hand.
+I prefer `cgdb` for most purposes, an ncurses wrapper for gdb that allows you to view the source code continuously while debugging.

+## To-do list

-An eventual (but presently out of scope) goal is to add a convenient interface in the running program to tweak these so that a good balance can be reached.
+An eventual (but presently out of scope) goal is to add a convenient interface in the running program to tweak the simulation parameters so that a good balance can be reached.
 For now, if you are running on Windows, the platform layer can (and currently has to) be compiled separately from the rest of the program to allow for hot-reloading of the application.
 This enables easy modification of these constants and other aesthetic parts of the program.

-To-do list, in approximate order of importance:
+The rest of the list, in approximate order of importance:

  - Better parsing to allow unmodified input from the UW CSE 311 tester output
     - Better error handling and messages on malformed input